IRS Form 1095 FAQ

 - Will my dependents receive separate documents to report their coverage under my plan?

 - What is the difference between a 1095-A, 1095-B, and 1095-C?

 - I received health coverage through my State of Alaska employment.
 Is this qualifying healthcare coverage?

 - What if I have questions?

-By no later than January 31, 2019, State of Alaska employees eligible for health benefits will receive a Form 1095-C and in some cases a Form 1095-B. These forms contain information about your healthcare coverage and whether your dependents were covered.
+By no later than February 28, 2019, State of Alaska employees eligible for health benefits will receive a Form 1095-C, and in some cases a Form 1095-B. These forms contain information about your healthcare coverage and whether your dependents were covered.
 It is important to keep these forms for your records.

 The Affordable Care Act (ACA) includes both an individual mandate and an employer mandate.
 Under the individual shared responsibility provision of the ACA, individuals must indicate their enrolled dependents, as well as themselves, have had a full year of qualifying healthcare coverage (called minimum essential coverage), qualify for an exemption, or pay a penalty when filing their income taxes.
 The employer mandate requires that large employers like the State of Alaska, offer affordable healthcare coverage that provides minimum value to most of their full-time equivalent employees or pay a penalty.

 Form(s) 1095 are the mechanism that the Internal Revenue System (IRS) will use to determine if these mandates have been met.
 Below are some frequently asked questions regarding the tax forms.